NoamRabi/dbbench_pliops_integration/README.md

 Pliops KV product description
 =============================
-Pliops KV is an HW accelrator that improve the performance and capacity of SSD discs, << need more info here >>
+Pliops KV is an HW accelrator that improve the performance and capacity of SSD discs.